 This method actually takes longer than 15 minutes, as you will wait for your Instant Pot to come to pressure to being the timer count down and I'm sure it will take you a moment to transport eggs between the stages to avoid burns and hot steam.

-That said, it’s still the best method for cooking eggs and getting easy peel eggs in the end.
+That said, this 5-5-5 eggs method is still the best method for cooking eggs and getting easy peel eggs in the end.

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.